nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - Edits the student by its given index with at least 1 variable specified to change.

 Notes:
-- `index` must be a positive integer and must correspond to an existing student
+- `index` must be a positive integer and must correspond to an existing student.
+- You may remove all of a student's tags by typing `t/` without specifying any tags after it.

 ### List students: `student list`